New Snapchat Spectacles finally look like something you'd actually wear

 Unlike most of the other designs available for Snapchat Spectacles 2, these don't include the accented color around the lens, so they look more like regular sunglasses, although if you look closely you can see the cameras in the top corners.

-According to TechCrunch, users of the second generation of Spectacles have recorded 40% more video and images than with the original glasses, so it may be we see even further updates and support for the platform soon.
+According to TechCrunch, users of the second generation of Spectacles have recorded 40% more video and images than with the original glasses, so it may be that we see more additions to the range soon.